parallelchain-io/parallelchain-docs/docs/for_developers/smart_contracts/smart_contract_examples/3_my_bank.md

 # Example - My Bank

 We have introduced macros including `contract`, `contract methods`, and `call` in the contract [Hello Contract](1_hello_contract.md) and accessing values of fields from storage in the contract [My Little Pony](2_my_little_pony.md).
-In this chapter, we will put together all the knowledge and implement the bank smart contract that simulates banking operations with data stored in ParallelChain Mainnet.
+Here we will put together all the knowledge and implement the bank smart contract that simulates banking operations with data stored in ParallelChain Mainnet.

 Before diving into the writing of a smart contract, let's define the data struct `BankAccount` which will be stored in the storage.